safe-pfl/examples/distance/README.md

 > [!NOTE]
 >
-> Other input parameters are `--sensitivity_parameter` which is the sensitivity parameter for distance calculation and has value of 0.01 by default.
+> Other input parameters are `--sensitivity_parameter` which is the sensitivity parameter for distance calculation and has value of 0.1 (10% of the important model weights) by default.
 The `--model_path_prefix` is the location of your `models` folder in your local system, by default has the value of `./models` and it could be any where in your system.
 The `--precision` is the distance measurement precision which is 5 digits after floating point by default.